 - Touching or rubbing the skin causes pain.

 - Because heat triggers fluid loss, a sunburn victim can also become dehydrated.

-- For several days after exposure, the skin may swell, blister, and peel.
+- For several days after exposure, the skin may itch, swell, blister, and peel.
 Some sufferers develop welts or rashes.

 - Skin peeling can occur several days later after a sun rash develops and is a sign of healing and rebuilding of skin.

 More subtle exposures to the sun may not have any obvious immediate symptoms such as the ones listed above.
 Most sunburns are mild causing only skin redness, pain, and irritation or possibly a rash due to involvement of the outer layer of skin (first degree burn).
 This type of burn may be painful to touch.